 Although we associate noodles with Italy, they seem to have been introduced from China by Marco Polo.
 Although udon originated in China, it is now best known as a traditional dish of Japanese cuisine.
 Udon is thick noodles made of wheat or brown rice.
 They can be prepared in many ways, but are usually served as soup, or stir-fried with vegetables, fish, or chicken.

 Udon noodles are served both hot and cold, depending on whether they are eaten in summer or winter.
-This is a very popular dish throughout Asia, not only because it’s one of the traditional dishes, but because it’s easy to prepare and digest, inexpensive, and filling.
+The dish is popular throughout Asia because it is quick and easy to prepare and digest, inexpensive, and filling.

 Udon noodles are very low in calories which makes them an ideal diet choice if you are trying to lose weight.
 A calorie-rich diet can be healthy only if you are physically active, and use most of the calories you consume.
 This is rarely the case with urban population, which is why obesity, and all the diseases related to it, have become such a big problem.
 However, excluding calories from your diet would not only be impossible but would be very unhealthy.
-The solution is to eat a healthy, low-calorie diet which provides all the necessary nutrients while ensuring you don’t put on weight.
+The solution is to eat a healthy, low-calorie diet that provides all the necessary nutrients while ensuring you don’t put on weight.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.